smart-chain-fr/tzip18/README.md

 1. Security : During the past several years, bugs and vulnerabilities in smart contracts caused millions of dollars to get stolen or lost forever.
 Such cases may even require manual intervention in blockchain operation to recover the funds.
 As a result, the community starts to acknowledge the need for upgradeable smart-contracts.

-2. Features : Having logic fixed at origination makes the contract somehow wobbly.
+2. Adding features : Having logic fixed at origination makes the contract somehow wobbly.
 To unleach the true potential of Tezos framework, this is an important question to answer.

-3. No version management : Tzip18 automaticaly manages differents versions and contract interconnections.
+3. Version management : Tzip18 automaticaly manages differents versions and contract interconnections.

 4. Fixed entrypoints : Callees like light clients, wallet and explorer can call a same entrypoint again and again, totaly separating the logic from the address.

-5. Hot bug fixing : This proposal is convenient for fixing critical bugs or when a vulnerability is discovered in the contract's implementation, since a new version can quickly be released.
+5. Hot fixes : This proposal is convenient for fixing critical bugs or when a vulnerability is discovered in the contract's implementation, since a new version can quickly be released.

 ## Abstract